 After the Fourth of July, retailers start setting their sights on fall, which makes July a good month to snatch up deals on certain summer items.
-July is also the height of fruit and vegetable season and has been designated the official month for a couple of classic summer foods.
-Here's a look at what's best to buy in July -- and a few items likely to be cheaper at the end of the season.
+July is also the height of fruit and vegetable season and has been designated the official month for some classic summer foods.
+Here's a look at what's best to buy in July — and a couple of items likely to be cheaper at the end of the season.

-Like Memorial Day and Labor Day, Independence Day is a fine time to take advantage of sales and take home a cheap mattress.
+Like Memorial Day and Labor Day, Independence Day is a fine time to take advantage of sales and bring home a good, cheap mattress.

 With the December holidays and Valentine's Day half a year away, jewelers are experiencing the summer doldrums.
 Eager to draw in buyers, they drop prices and run sales in July.
 Keep in mind that jewelry bought now makes a welcome gift any time of year.